 Supporting agility dogs with specialist lifetime cover

 is the ultimate partnership between dog and handler.
-It's a pastime that an
+It's a pastime that can

-become an obsession.
+become an addiction.
 It takes time and devotion and the bond between dog and

-sports ever.
-The loss of just one team member saddens us all.
-Take a minute to
+saddens us all.
+Take a minute to reflect and

 Until we meet again...